ncrmro/gondola/README.md

 This project should provide an ansible playbook that provisions a emulated raspberry pi virtual machine on the local KVM machine.

-A quick over view, this project gets the following files and puts them in your libvirt images folder and then creates the kvm guest and creates a clone.
+A quick over view, this project gets the following files in the table bellow, converts the `.img` file to `.qcow2` (allows us to snapshot guest) and puts the files in your libvirt images folder.
+Then creates the kvm guest and an initial snapshot.
 From there you can clone that initial image for development related tasks.

 | File                                     | Purpose                                                                            |
 | ---------------------------------------- | ---------------------------------------------------------------------------------- |